suzuna08/Map-app/IMPLEMENTATION.md

 - **Create**: Click the "+ Save View" button, type a name, press Enter or click Save.
 Captures current filter/sort/layout state.
 Clicking outside the input (blur) dismisses it if empty.
 - **Apply**: Click a saved view pill to restore its filter/sort/layout state.
 The pill highlights as active.
 Click the same pill again to deactivate (clears all filters).
 - **Browse freely**: While a saved view is active, changing any tag filter or source filter silently deactivates the view (the pill unhighlights).
 The saved definition is never touched.
 This means pressing Clear, removing a tag chip with X, or adding a new tag simply returns you to free-form browsing.
 Click the saved view pill again to snap back to its original filters.
-- **Edit View**: Open the three-dot menu → Edit View.
-This applies the view's filters and enters edit mode: the pill turns amber, a Save/Cancel button pair appears, and filter changes do not deactivate the view.
-Adjust tags freely, then Save to persist or Cancel to revert.
 - **Create Collection from View**: Open the three-dot menu → New Collection.
 Evaluates the saved view's filters against the current `scopedPlaces` via `getPlaceIdsForView()`, then creates a new collection pre-populated with all matching place IDs.
 Toast confirms creation with place count.
 - **Add to Collection from View**: Open the three-dot menu → Add to Collection.
 Same filter evaluation, then opens `AddToCollectionModal` in batch mode with all matching place IDs.
 Supports adding to any existing collection with duplicate-aware feedback.
 - **Rename**: Open the three-dot menu → Rename.
 Inline input replaces the pill; Enter or blur saves.
 - **Delete**: Open the three-dot menu → Delete.
 Removes the view with toast confirmation.
+- **Reorder**: Drag-and-drop saved view pills to reorder them.
+Uses the `sortable` action with long-press on mobile.
+Order is persisted via `reorderSavedViews()`.

 ### Auto-Deactivate on Filter Change

-When a saved view is active (but not in edit mode) and the user changes any filter (toggles a tag, clears filters, switches source), the view automatically deactivates -- the pill loses its highlight and `activeSavedViewId` resets to `null`.
+When a saved view is active and the user changes any filter (toggles a tag, clears filters, switches source), the view automatically deactivates -- the pill loses its highlight and `activeSavedViewId` resets to `null`.
 The saved view's stored definition is never modified.

-When in edit mode (`editingViewId` is set), auto-deactivation is suppressed so the user can freely adjust filters without losing the active view context.
-Save persists the changes; Cancel reverts to the original filters.

 **Implementation**: An `$effect` in `+page.svelte` keeps a lightweight snapshot (`appliedSnapshot`) of the tag IDs and source at the moment a view is applied.
 On every filter change, it compares the current filter state against this snapshot.
-If they diverge and `editingViewId` is not set, `activeSavedViewId` is set to `null`.
+If they diverge, `activeSavedViewId` is set to `null`.
 A `suppressDeactivate` flag prevents the effect from firing during the initial `applySavedView()` call (since that call itself changes the filters to match the snapshot).

 Sort and layout changes do not deactivate the view -- only tag and source filter changes do, since those are the semantically meaningful filters that define what a view "means."

 ### Trade-offs

-- **Auto-deactivate + explicit edit**: Saved views silently deactivate when filters change during normal browsing, preventing accidental overwrites.
-To actually update a view, the user opens the 3-dot menu → Edit View, which enters an amber-highlighted edit mode with Save/Cancel.
-This balances safety (no accidental edits) with usability (easy to update when you intend to).
+- **Auto-deactivate on filter change**: Saved views silently deactivate when filters change during normal browsing, preventing accidental overwrites.
+This balances safety (no accidental edits) with simplicity (the saved definition is immutable once created).
 - **Tag ID references, not names**: Saved views store tag IDs in `filters_json`.
 If a tag is deleted, those IDs become stale and the saved view silently skips them (the stale filter auto-cleanup effect handles this).
 An alternative would be to store tag names, but that would break on renames.
 - **No search text persistence**: Search text is intentionally excluded.
 Saved views are meant for filter presets, not full session restoration.
 Including search would make applying a view feel like it's "typing for you."
 - **Client-side only filtering**: Consistent with the existing architecture -- saved views restore the client-side filter state and the existing `$derived` chain handles the rest.